-If you want to open a body art establishment in the State of Minnesota, you will need to fill out the Body Art Establishment Application (PDF: 135KB/3 pages).
+If you want to open a body art establishment in the State of Minnesota, you will need to fill out the Body Art Establishment Application (PDF).
 You will want to make sure you are in a MDH regulated area.
 Delegated agencies include: Anoka, Hennepin and Steele counties and the cities of Minneapolis, Maplewood, Brooklyn Park, Bloomington, Richfield, and Edina.
-The fee for a body art establishment license is $1,000.
+The fee for a body art establishment license is $1,500 (Effective July 1, 2017).

 If you would like to apply for a body art establishment license, you must: